MatthewOsorio/Caffeinated/README.md

 ## Features
   - **Postgres Database:** Stores user and review information.
   - **Ruby On Rails Backend:** A RESTful API to manage user and review data.
 Implemented JSON Webtokens for user authentication.
-Hosted using Render.
+Hosted using Render. <a href = 'https://github.com/MatthewOsorio/Caffeinated-Backend'>Repository for backend</a>
   - **ReactJS Frontend:** Minimalistic user interface for finding, viewing, and reviewing coffeeshops.
-Hosted using Vercel.
+Hosted using Vercel. <a href = 'https://github.com/MatthewOsorio/Caffeinated-Frontend'>Repository for frontend</a>